A Derm Reveals How To Fix Hormone-Related Hair Loss

 Hair loss will also fluctuate as we age, in line with hormonal changes.
 Dr. Zubritsky confirms, “In women, it can happen due to menopause, or a condition called PCOS.
 The enzyme that converts testosterone to DHT is located in the hair follicles, which is why an increase in DHT can affect our hair.”

 Another period of time in which women are likely to experience hormone-related hair loss is post-partum.
 According to Co-Founder of HAIRtamin, Leyla Milani, “Hair loss is very common among pregnant women, and it’s especially prevalent in the postpartum stage of pregnancy.”
-This is due to many factors, but it’s mostly caused by the dramatic increase in estrogen and progesterone during pregnancy that level out and drop following childbirth.
+This is due to many factors, but it’s mostly caused by the dramatic increase in estrogen and progesterone during pregnancy that levels out and drops following childbirth.

 How to Determine if Your Hair Loss is Hormone-Related